Get

 • Holding the paw, start with one nail at a time.

 • Look for any white nails that you will be able to see the pink quick through.
 This will give you a guideline for how short to cut the nails.
 Stay a few millimeters away from the quick.
-In black nails a general guide is that the tip on the nail will be in a straight line from the pad.
+In black nails, a general guide is that the tip on the nail will be in a straight line from the pad.

-• Cut off the tip of each nail straight across at a 45 degree angle
+• Cut off the tip of each nail straight across at a 45-degree angle

 Although it’s an extra expense, in some cases, it might be best to let your groomer or vet tech cut your dog’s nails.
 They have the correct tools and the experience to do it well and prevent painful mistakes.

-Can a Dog Cut Its Nails Naturally?
+Can a Dog Wear Down Its Nails Naturally?

 Some dogs genuinely hate having their nails cut.
 If that’s your dog, some of the natural nail-cutting methods below might be helpful.

-Walk, Bike, or Jog With Your Dog on Rough Surfaces
+Walk, Bike, or Jog with Your Dog on Rough Surfaces

 Walking your dog regularly on the sidewalk or any other rough surface is a great way to keep their nails short.
 The rough surface will naturally file their nails down, so you can cut them less frequently.